Madhavpokhrel05/Programmer-Finder/README.md

-# Programmer-Finder

-This application will help you to find other programmers in your area.
+#Project Tracker!

-This application will help you to find other programmers in your area as well as keep track of any projects you have.
+This application is designed to help programmers keep track of their on going projects!

 Members: Alfonso Garcia, Vince Lanzilotti, and Madhav Pokhrel